zminic/blog.docpad/src/documents/posts/2016/02/wcf-reverse-invoke-tunnel.html.md

 4. Additional connections from R2 are stored in custom connection pool.
 5. When incoming request arrives web application forwards it to R1 router.
 R1 uses connection from pool to send request to R2.
 R2 routes request to the destination.

+Basic idea behind reverse connection is to reuse connection already opened by service instead of establishing new one.
+Of course, this is possible only by using statefull protocol like TCP.
+If we want to translate that idea to WCF we can use WCF duplex binding or more specific - duplex channel shape.

+To create duplex connection in WCF we need to create two contracts: service contract and callback contract.
+Service contract describes methods client is able to invoke on a service and callback contract describes methods service can invoke on a client.

+Since we are creating reverse connection client (R1) will become server and server (R2) will become client.
+This plays nicely with the idea stated previously that R2 is trying to connect to R1 in regular intervals.
+Once connection is established R1 service has callback object it can use to invoke methods on client (R2) and what is more important all calls that go through callback object go through already established connection.

+So that handles connection between R1 and R2.